finbourne/lusid-sdk-python/sdk/docs/GroupReconciliationsApi.md

             # uncomment the below to set overrides at the request level
             # api_response = await api_instance.get_comparison_ruleset(scope, code, as_at=as_at, opts=opts)

-            # [EXPERIMENTAL] GetComparisonRuleset: Get a single Group Reconciliation Comparison Ruleset by scope and code
+            # [EXPERIMENTAL] GetComparisonRuleset: Get a single Group Reconciliation Comparison Ruleset by scope and code.
             api_response = await api_instance.get_comparison_ruleset(scope, code, as_at=as_at)
             pprint(api_response)
         except ApiException as e: